When it comes to storing your air fryer when not in use, there are a variety of options available.

 A rolling kitchen cart is similar to a rack.
 The only difference is that these have wheels for quicker movement.

 They come with multiple shelves or drawers, allowing the storage of multiple appliances, kitchen tools, and accessories.

 The wheels on the cart make it easy to move from one place to another.

-Choose a cart that’s sturdy to support the weight of your air fryer and other items you may want to store.
+Choose a sturdy cart to support the weight of your air fryer and other items you may want to store.